ome/omero-documentation/omero/developers/testing.rst

 accessible using :program:`setup.py test`, the :program:`py.test` script can be used directly.
-To use this :envvar:`PYTHONPATH` must contain the path to the OMERO Python libraries, see |BlitzGateway| as well as the  path to the :sourcedir:`OMERO Python test library <components/tools/OmeroPy/src/omero/testlib/>`.
+To use this :envvar:`PYTHONPATH` must contain the path to the OMERO Python libraries, see |BlitzGateway| as well as the  path to the `OMERO Python test library <https://github.com/ome/omero-py/tree/master/src/omero/testlib/>`_.
 Alternatively, the `pytest` plugin :pypi:`pytest-pythonpath` can be used to add paths to :envvar:`PYTHONPATH` specifically for `pytest`.